(This page last reviewed and/or

 But Jesus was also God.
 He was not born of a man.
 Joseph was not the father of Jesus.
 Jesus

-was fully man.
-He was born of a woman.
+was fully man because he was born of a woman.
 As a man he displayed all the human characteristics.
 He was tired.
-He wept.
 He

-He was conceived of God the Holy Spirit.(Matthew 1:18-23) Yes, it is the Christmas story, and God gave us the Christmas present.
+Spirit.(Matthew 1:18-23) Yes, this is the Christmas story, and God gave us the Christmas present.
+As man,

-As man, born of a woman, Jesus could pay the ultimate penalty for each of us, because he is one of us.
-As God, born of God's
+born of a woman, Jesus could pay the ultimate penalty for each of us, because he is one of us.
+As God, born of God's Holy

-Holy Spirit, this payment could redeem us, because as God, Jesus was sinless and did not himself owe any penalty for sin.
+Spirit, this payment can redeem all of us, because as God, Jesus was sinless and did not himself owe any penalty for sin.

 Yes, I owed a debt I could not pay, and Jesus paid